-NOTE: The default domain ID is 1.
+NOTE: It is best to assign a unique domain ID prior to connecting the switch to other switches in the SAN.
+This eliminates the possibility of domain ID overlap.
+The default domain ID is 1.
 If the default domain ID is already in use when the switch is connected to the fabric, the domain ID for the new switch is automatically reset to a unique value.
 The domain IDs that are currently in use can be determined using the telnet command fabricShow.

-1. To disable the switch, type:
+1. Disable the switch by entering the following: